 Let's start with a big caveat right off the bat: "There haven't been any clinical studies or evidence that support Monistat as an effective hair loss treatment," says Hayag.
 "All of the evidence is purely anecdotal.
 I don't recommend trying this, as there are definitely other, proven treatments out there that are much better options."
 That being said, all of that Internet hype has to have come from somewhere, right?
 It has to do with the active ingredient in Monistat, miconazole nitrate, an anti-fungal that fights yeast infections.
 It actually isn't as entirely far-fetched as it may seem to apply it on your scalp because, believe it or not, there is fungus on your head.
 "It's widely accepted that certain microbes living on the surface of the scalp, including fungus, can create inflammation and influence hair loss," says Gaunitz.
 He also points out that there are treatment shampoos out there that use similar anti-fungal ingredients to decrease scalp inflammation and hair loss, and that using Monistat is essentially a roundabout way of achieving the same effect.
 It all sounds good, in theory, but the point is that Monistat would only have any type of effect on hair loss if, in fact, the loss is being caused by an overgrowth of fungus, he explains.

 Hayag agrees: "Monistat may be effective in clearing up fungal infections at the scalp, improving overall scalp health and facilitating hair growth, but only if the hair loss is related to scalp health," she says.
 But let's not forget that there are a litany of different factors that can cause hair loss—everything from stress to illness to hormonal issues to a diet deficient in certain nutrients... the list goes on and on.
-And given the fact that more often than not it's more than just one of these factors that plays a role, addressing hair loss and shedding isn't quite as simple as slathering some yeast infection cream on your scalp and calling it a day.
+And given the fact that it may be more than just one of these factors that plays a role, addressing hair loss and shedding isn't quite as simple as slathering some yeast infection cream on your scalp and calling it a day.

 Hair Type Considerations

 In theory, the topical should work the same for all hair types and textures, though it is worth noting that a majority of the individuals singing the praises of Monistat as a hair loss treatment have natural hair.
 Why?
-Theoretically, given that those with natural hair tend to need to wash their hair less frequently, it makes sense that they might be more susceptible to some of the aforementioned scalp issues and potentially-related hair loss.
+Theoretically, given that those with natural hair tend to need to wash their hair less frequently, it might make sense that they may be more susceptible to some of the aforementioned scalp issues and potentially-related hair loss.

 How to Use Monistat for Hair